-You are a soul with one set of cognitive faculties.
+You are a soul (an immaterial thinking thing) with one set of cognitive faculties.
 God is one soul with three sets of cognitive faculties.
 Just as your cognitive faculties cannot be separated from you as a spiritual substance (soul), God’s cognitive faculties (all three of them) cannot be separated from his “spiritual substance.”

 Why do we need Easter (the Resurrection)?
 Well, it took more than just executing Jesus, because if death was punishment, if Christ is still dead, then he is still being punished.
 The Resurrection is proof that God is satisfied with Jesus’ atoning work.
 Therefore, Christianity is true!

-Remember, we were created for the objective purpose to love God with our entire being.
-We see this demonstrated in multiple Bible verse such as, Luke 10:27, and Matthew 22:37, we are to love God with all of our mind/soul, and body/strength.
+Remember, we were created on purpose and for the objective purpose to love God with our entire being.
+We see this demonstrated in multiple Bible verse such as Luke 10:27 and Matthew 22:37, we are to love God with all of our mind/soul, and body/strength.
 If we ever choose not to love God in any way that we have life, then our lives ought to be terminated because we are objectively broken.
 This is an appropriate outcome.
 If something breaks, we either throw it away, or we fix it.
-Now, as far as our broken relationship with God goes, we have the choice to either be “thrown away,” or to be “fixed.”
-Because of the work of Jesus (The Atonement) all people can be “fixed” if we choose to be.
+Now, as far as our broken relationship with God goes, we have the choice to either be “thrown away” or to be “fixed.”
+Because of the work of Jesus (the Atonement) all people can be “fixed” and restored — as we ought to be in an objective sense — if we choose to be.

 Justice is Good

 Consider the nature of God to gain understanding of these issues.
 Psalm 97 states, “Righteousness and justice are the foundation of his throne.”
 This is not referring to God’s chair; rather, this is stating the essential attributes and the essence of God.
-This is who God is!
+This describes who God is!
 In other words, if God did not exist, there would be no such thing as objective righteousness, goodness, wickedness, or justice.
-God is perfectly good.
-Thus, perfect justice must be part of his essential nature as well.
-After all, justice is good.
+God is perfect love (1 John 4:8).
+Thus, perfect justice must be part of his essential omni-benevolent nature as well.
+After all, justice is good and loving.

 When someone escapes justice, we intuitively know that it is a bad thing.
 God created the universe, and part of the fabric of His creation is a moral universe.
 There are also natural laws, mathematical laws, and logical laws that govern the universe.
 Similarly, there are moral laws that we are obligated to obey (Paul says they are “written on our hearts” in Romans 2:15).